Alex ter Avest

 Alexandria Lauren ter Avest or Alex ter Avest (born February 15, 1993) is an American actress.

 Early life

 Avest was born in Chapel Hill, North Carolina.
 She attended Cary Academy.
 She then attended the University of North Carolina School of the Arts where she studied drama.
 After high school, she attended the University of North Carolina at Chapel Hill on a fellowship.
+She is married to former professional hockey player Jared Knight.

 Career

 Avest started her acting career in local theater.
 In 2003, Avest played Alice in the stage production of Alice in Wonderland at the Applause!
 Cary Youth Theater in Cary, North Carolina.
 In 2010, she played Janice in the Raleigh Ensemble Players' production of The Effect of Gamma Rays on Man-in-the-Moon Marigolds.

 In 2016 she appeared in the film Cell which was based on a book by Stephen King.